PNNL-Comp-Mass-Spec/MyEMSL-Reader/MyEMSLDownloader/Readme.txt

 Use /DataPkg to retrieve files from a specific data package

+Use /FileList to specify a file with a list of datasets and files to retrieve The file must be a tab-delimited text file, with columns Dataset and File, and optionally with column SubDir The file names in the File column are allowed to contain wildcards When /FileList is used, /D is automatically enabled

 Alternatively, use /Test to perform automatic tests using predefined dataset names

-Use /Preview to view files that would be downloaded, but not actually download them
+Use /Preview to view files that would be downloaded, but not actually download them Use /V to enable verbose preview, showing extended details about each file

+Use /DisableCart to disable use of the download cart mechanism for retrieving files that exist on tape but not on spinning disk
+Use /ForceCart to force the use of the download cart; this option overrides /DisableCart

+Use /UseTest to connect to test0.my.emsl.pnl.gov instead of my.emsl.pnl.gov

 -------------------------------------------------------------------------------
 Written by Matthew Monroe for the Department of Energy (PNNL, Richland, WA) in 2013